BYUCamachoLab/Photonics-Bootcamp/book/pages/introduction.md

 devices for manufacturing should they wish to test their devices’ performance.
-Open-source tools include Meep {cite:p}`oskooi2010meep` for FDTD simulation, Simphony {cite:p}`ploeg2020simphony` for creating compact models and simulating larger circuits, and GDS Factory {cite:p}`gdsfactory` for layout of GDS files for submission to fabrication facilities.
+Open-source tools include Meep {cite:p}`oskooi2010meep` for FDTD simulation, Simphony {cite:p}`ploeg2020simphony` for creating compact models and simulating larger circuits, and gdsfactory {cite:p}`gdsfactory` for layout of GDS files for submission to fabrication facilities.
 Introductions to open-source software for testing PICs post-fabrication and instructional material on analyzing the results are also included in the course.